Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Seventh C file is 6-print_line.c, it draws a straight line in the terminal.

 - Eighth C file is 7-print_diagonal.c, it draws a diagonal line on the terminal.

+- Ninth C file is 8-print_square.c, it prints a square, followed by a new line.